commercetools/ui-kit/packages/components/data-table-manager/README.md

 export default Example;
 ```

-## Using the DatatableManager when Detached from the DataTable
+### Dettached

-- To Detach the `<DatatableManager>` settings dropdown from the Datatable and position it anywhere else in the component tree, you would need to import a `DataTableManagerProvider` and wrap both components with the provider.
-This allows the settings component of the DatatableManager to be positioned anywhere within this provider.
+As mentioned earlier, the default behaviour is for the triggering element to be placed above the `<DataTable>` component (top-right corner), but there can be use cases where it would be needed to place that triggering element in a different place in the page.
+This is also possible but requires the usage of one more component (`DataTableManagerProvider`) in order to share the manager state between the manager panels and the `DataTable` component.

 ```jsx
 import DataTableManager, {